cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

    LMS_SHA256_M32_H25.
 ~~~

 The {{HASHSIG}} specification establishes an IANA registry to permit
 the registration of additional hash functions and additional tree
 sizes in the future.

+The {{HASHSIG}} specification defines the value I as the private key
+identifier, and the same I value is used for all computations with the
+same LMS tree.
+In addition, the {{HASHSIG}} specification defines
+the value T[i] as the m-byte string associated with the ith node in the
+LMS tree, where and the nodes are indexed from 1 to 2^(h+1)-1.
+Thus,
+T[1] is the m-byte string associated with the root of the LMS tree.

 The LMS public key can be summarized as: